personal growth and travel blog on my canvas homepage banner image

 a paper with pen as feature image for writing tips for beginner writers (1).jpeg

 Three years ago when I quit my investment banking job to write, I was a beginner writer.
 (I am still a new writer.)
+Update August 2025: Now I can say I am not such a new writer.
+I am still learning though, even when I have published my first book.

-First, I decided to travel to Chile and teach English there.
+At the beginning of my writing career, I decided to travel to Chile and teach English there.
 People say a new environment and immersive travel experiences inspire one to write.

 The high-altitude Andean landscapes took my oxygen away.
 Chileans stared at me until I was gone from their view.
 My host mother fed me pyramids of bread and cheese.
 Spanish dumbfounded me.
-But during the chaos, I managed to write most days.
+During the chaos, I managed to write most days.

-In the past three years, I have written (almost) daily, published regularly on my blog, earned by writing for clients, published poems in a book, contributed to many Medium and other big and small publications, published stories in magazines, and become a top writer on Quora and a top Travel Writer on Medium.
+In the past three years, I’ve written (almost) daily, published regularly on my blog, earned by writing for clients, published poems in a book, contributed to many Medium and other big and small publications, published stories in magazines, and become a top writer on Quora and a top Travel Writer on Medium.
+I felt confident enough to give my best blogging tips to beginner bloggers.
 [Update 2022: Four+ years on, I’ve more achievements to list.
-But the fact that I write daily remains the same.]
+But the fact that I write daily remains the same.
+Update 2025: I write on most days, and now have had my blog, On My Canvas, for eight years.]

 Has writing been easy?